-In order to carry out its duties, DPD France and/or its subsidiaries provides its Employees with various tools such as computers, telephones, vehicles, and intangible resources such as network bandwidth.
+In order to carry out its duties, GeoPost/DPDgroup provides its Employees with various tools such as computers, telephones, vehicles, and intangible resources such as network bandwidth.
 They shall be used responsibly.

-In general, DPD France and/or its subsidiaries tolerates the use of these tools for personal purposes, provided that this is conducted in an appropriate manner and without prejudice for DPD France and/or its subsidiaries.
+In general, GeoPost/DPDgroup tolerates the use of these tools for personal purposes, provided that this is conducted in an appropriate manner and without prejudice for GeoPost/DPDgroup.

-- Consider it acceptable to visit an inappropriate website with the equipment provided by DPD France and/or its subsidiaries, even if there is no filtering software blocking access to the site - Commit any offence using the equipment provided by DPD France and/or its subsidiaries , even in the context of the missions entrusted to us (e.g. speeding) - Download an unauthorised software
+- Consider it acceptable to visit an inappropriate website with the equipment provided by GeoPost/ DPDgroup, even if there is no filtering software blocking access to the site - Commit any offence using the equipment provided by GeoPost/ DPDgroup, even in the context of the missions entrusted to us (e.g. speeding) - Download an unauthorised software

-- Use resources provided by DPD France and/or its subsidiaries, such as computers, telephones, and vehicles, etc. in a responsible manner consistent with the interests of DPD France and/or its subsidiaries, and recognise the risks, in particular theft, loss, waste, misappropriation, unauthorised access, etc. - Store only business-related information on computers or devices provided by DPD France and/or its subsidiaries - Use the DPD France and/or its subsidiaries email system for business purposes only
+Use resources provided by GeoPost/ DPDgroup, such as computers, telephones, and vehicles, etc. in a responsible manner consistent with the interests of GeoPost/DPDgroup, and recognise the risks, in particular theft, loss, waste, misappropriation, unauthorised access, etc.

+- Store only business-related information on computers or devices provided by GeoPost/DPDgroup - Use the GeoPost/DPDgroup e-mail system for business purposes only